Arhamss/Arhamss/README.md

 * 🖥️  See my portfolio at [here.](http://syedarham.framer.website/)
 * ✉️  You can contact me at [syed.arham@gocodeable.com](mailto:syed.arham@gocodeable.com)
 * 🚀 I'm currently working on [Receipts](https://receiptsapp.framer.website/)
-* 🧠  I'm learning Kotlin
+* 🧠  I'm learning Swift
 * 🤝  I'm open to collaborating on MVPs that can revolutionize our lifestyle.

 ### Skills